bloodnighttw/My-Fucking-VIMRC/README.md

 I use VIM for c++ (mainly) or python coding,use Jetbrains Intellij IDEA with VIM Plugin for java coding.

 NOTE!
-I am not the master of VIM , ** BUT VIM REALLY HELP ME RISE THE SPEED OF CODING , AND YOU SHOULD TRY IT IF YOU ARE WRITE C++ OR PYTHON **
+I am not the master of VIM , *BUT VIM REALLY HELP ME RISE THE SPEED OF CODING , AND YOU SHOULD TRY IT IF YOU ARE WRITE C++ OR PYTHON*

+If this repo really help you,pls consider star,thanks.

 ## Q&A